mef/linux-mef/README.md

 ### Post-install

-Once bunsen is installed, and bl-welcome has been run.
+Once bunsen is installed, and bl-welcome gets executed.

+Decline when prompted to install cvs or java.

 ##### setup and configure git